danielepantaleone/b3-plugin-geolocation/README.md

 * `client.location.zipcode` : the postal code

 *NOTE #1* : when `EVT_CLIENT_GEOLOCATION_FAILURE` is fired `client.location` is set to `None`
-*NOTE #2* : when the plugin cannot retrieve a specific geolocation value, it's attribute is set to `None`
+*NOTE #2* : when the plugin cannot retrieve a specific geolocation value, its attribute is set to `None`

 Download
 --------